rileyle/UCGretina/README.md

     /BeamIn/Focus/Y <double> <unit>

-> Offsets of the emission point of the incoming beam.
-(Z defaults to -50 cm.
-If you change this, make sure it is upstream of the target!)
+> Position of the beam spot on target

     /BeamIn/Focus/DX <double> <unit>

     /BeamIn/Focus/DY <double> <unit>

-> Horizontal and vertical widths of the beam spot at the emission point (not on target)
+> Horizontal and vertical widths of the beam spot on target

+    /BeamIn/Focus/Z0 <double> <unit>

+>  Initial Z position of the beam (Z0 defaults to -50 cm.
+If you change this, make sure it is upstream of the target!)

     /BeamIn/Focus/Ata0 <double> <unit>